betagouv/e-controle/docs/dev/devdoc.md

 ## Webdav server
-The e.contrôle server implements the Webdav protocol, to serve files according to users' permissions.
+When audited users upload files to e.contrôle, they can be accessed from within the e.contrôle interface, but can also be served by the webdav protocole.
+The e.contrôle server implements the Webdav protocol to act as a file server, granting or denying access to specific files for specific users.

 This feature is specifically used by inspectors who access files through their Windows File Explorer, that acts as a webdav client.
 You can watch the
 [demo of the webdav feature](https://drive.google.com/file/d/1rzZ5LqJnMkHTjmYajHxvZqDyqHafRQL9/view).